codingisforeveryone/python-for-beginners/week2/1_hands_on_lists.md

 Sort a list of numbers: nums = [10, 3, 7, 1, 9]

-What happens if you mix numbers and strings?

 ### 👨‍💻 TASK 8: Combining Lists

 You can join lists in different ways.